-Students in our Master of Science degree program and alumni of the IIRP master's degree program who wish to expand knowledge of restorative practices by conducting original research may choose to pursue the Thesis Option.
-If you wish to gain research experience and develop advanced competencies in scholarly writing, are considering a research-intensive career, or are interested in pursuing doctoral-level study, the Thesis Option may be a desirable choice for you.
-You will work with your faculty advisor to design a plan of study that fulfills your degree requirements and allows you to still choose four electives.
-There are six required courses for the thesis option: RP 500 Basic Restorative Practices, RP 525 Restorative Practices in Action, RP 610 Evaluation of Research, 680 Designing Restorative Practices Research, RP 685 Data Analysis for Restorative Practices Research, and RP 699 Integrating Seminar.
+Students in our Master of Science degree program and alumni of the IIRP master's degree program who are interested in expanding knowledge of restorative practices by conducting original research may choose to pursue the Thesis Option.
+If you want to gain research experience and develop advanced competencies in scholarly writing, are considering a research-intensive career, or are interested in pursuing doctoral-level study, the Thesis Option may be a desirable choice for you.

+You will work with your faculty advisor to design a plan of study that fulfills your degree requirements and allows you to still choose five electives.
+There are six required courses for the thesis option: either RP 500 Basic Restorative Practices or RP 504 Fundamentals of Restorative Practices; RP 525 Restorative Practices in Action; RP 680 Designing Restorative Practices Research; RP 685 Data Analysis for Restorative Practices Research; RP 699 Integrating Seminar; and RP 707 Thesis Seminar.